Buck-Boost Converter

 The topology of the converter

-Buck-Boost Converter It can be modeled as an inverting combined converter with a directional gate control port.
+Buck-Boost Converter It can be modeled as an inverting combined converter with a directional gate control port for the signal.

 Inverting converter models contain a switching device, a diode, an inductor, and an output capacitor.